Analytic Quality Glossary

 The terms refer to the accreditation of the whole institution, including all its programmes, sites, and methods of delivery, without any implication as to the quality of the study programmes of the institution.

-Accreditation is usually based on an evaluation of whether the institution meets specified minimum (input) standards such as staff qualifications, research activities, student intake and learning resources.
-It might also be based on an estimation of the potential for the institution to produce graduates that meet explicit or implicit academic standard or professional competence (Harvey, 2004).
+Institutional accreditation effectively provides a licence to operate.
+It is usually based on an evaluation of whether the institution meets specified minimum (input) standards such as staff qualifications, research activities, student intake and learning resources.
+It might also be based on an estimation of the potential for the institution to produce graduates that meet explicit or implicit academic standard or professional competence.

 As CHEA notes, in some countries (such as South Africa and the United States), ‘accreditation conveys institutional authority to offer specific programs’ (CHEA, 2001).
 This is the case in South Africa, for example (CHEA, 2001).
 Institutional accreditation or re-accreditation, in Europe for example, is usually undertaken by national bodies either government departments or government-initiated agencies or quangos that make formal judgements on recognition.
 In the United States, with a large private sector, accreditation is a self-regulatory process of recognition of institutional viability by non-governmental voluntary associations.
 However, despite the voluntary nature of the process, there has been a funding link through eligibility for federal aid.